Dust Yourself Off & Try Again: Famous Founder Failures

 Colonel Harland Sanders

-Kentucky Fried Chicken (KFC) founder Colonel Harland Sanders—yep, real person/moustache—was a relentlessly determination character.
+Kentucky Fried Chicken (KFC) founder Colonel Harland Sanders—yep, real person/moustache—was a relentlessly determined character.
 Born in 1890 in Indiana, the Colonel had a tumultuous early career, working a slew of jobs such as a farmhand, insurance agent, and steam engine stoker (that sounds hard).

-In the 1930s, he moved up in the world, running a small service station in Corbin, Kentucky, where he served homemade fried chicken to passers by.
+In the 1930s, he moved up in the world, running a small service station in Corbin, Kentucky, where he served homemade fried chicken to passersby.
 His unique blend of 11 herbs and spices was a major hit, leading to Sanders opening a restaurant and motel.

-In the 1950s though, disaster struck.
+In the 1950s, though, disaster struck.
 Construction of a new interstate highway was set to bypass his restaurant, and the Colonel was forced to sell the property at a loss.
-Broke and living on a small pension, he drove across the country pitching his fried chicken recipe to restaurant owners.
+Broke and living on a small pension, he drove across the country, pitching his fried chicken recipe to restaurant owners.
 He offered franchises in exchange for a small commission on each piece of chicken sold.

 J.K.
 Rowling’s Chamber of Failures

 Joanne Kathleen Rowling—or J.K.—began writing Harry Potter in the early 1990s while struggling as a single mother.
-Finding it tough to provide for her daughter, she wrote the manuscript for ‘Harry Potter and the Philosopher's Stone’ in cafes around Edinburgh, famously using her daughter’s nap time to build out her wizarding world.
+Finding it tough to provide for her daughter, she wrote the manuscript for ā€˜Harry Potter and the Philosopher's Stone’ in cafes around Edinburgh, famously using her daughter’s nap time to build out her wizarding world.

 Author of the year.